The System (band): Hiatus

-Murphy and Frank parted ways professionally after releasing their Rhythm & Romance album in 1989.
+Murphy and Frank parted ways professionally after releasing their final album Rhythm & Romance in 1989.
 Murphy recorded the solo album Touch and charted in 1991 with a single from that project.
 Frank found more recent success as a songwriter and producer, most notably for hit singles such as Christina Aguilera's "Genie in a Bottle" in 1999, and teen girl-group Dream's "He Loves U Not" in 2000.

 Reunions

 In 2000, the duo reunited for the album ESP, which featured a reworked version of "You Are in My System," originally on 1983's Sweat.
 In late 2009, the group released the album Unreleased Unleashed, a collection of prototype and unreleased songs recorded at various points over the span of The System's recording career.
 Two of these tracks, "Hole in My Love" and "You Are in My System (Redux)," were taken directly from the ESP album.
 Also, the track "Sonic Fire" was previously released as the B-side for some 7-inch singles of "I Wanna Make You Feel Good" in 1984.

-2012 marked another reunion of The System, with a new 12-inch remix collection of the recording for the Breakdance film Beat Street, "Baptize the Beat".
+2013 marked another reunion of The System, with a new 12-inch remix collection of the recording for the Breakdance film Beat Street, "Baptize the Beat".
 The 12-inch limited-edition vinyl was released on Electroavenue Records in the UK and features remixes by Funkmaster Ozone, Fleck, Lloyd da Zoid / Diplomat & Sace.
 In September 2012, the group unveiled two new singles, "Motha" and "The Toast", which would be featured on their then-forthcoming album, System Overload.
 The songs were mixed by Unique Recording Studio mixer Chris Lord-Alge, whose association with the band dates to 1983.
 The sessions took place in Topanga Canyon's Canyon Reverb, the Village Recorders, and NYC Spanish Harlem SPAHA Studios and with contributions from longtime collaborator guitarist/unofficial bandmember Paul Pesco, drummer Steven Wolf, and sound architect Tim K. System Overload was released in 2013 on the band's own label, Science Lab Records.